cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Participation of satellites
-Satellites contribute to all relations that contain a full set of fields, mapped with relation declaration to the satellite.
+Satellites contribute to all relations that are declared by their incomping field mappings.
+Without any declaration the mappings are used for the "unnamed" mapping only.

-- The full set of satellite columns is determined from the relation with the most columns.
+- The set of columns for a satellite is dermined by all mappings, regardless of the annotated relation
+- All announced relations must have a mapping for every columns
 - relations with different column outcome will fail the consistency check
 - all relations a satellite contributes to, must be supported by the parent

-The simple common model use case is covered by participating on the main (unnamed) relation when without any declaration.

 ## Participation of effectivity satellites
-Effectivity satellites contribute to the main relation unless a tracked relation is declared.
+Unlass a tracked relation name is declared, effectivity satellites contribute all relations of the link.

 - the relation an effectivity satellite participates in must be known by the parent link

-The simple common model use case is covered by participating in the relation of the link.

 # Procedure to generate relation specific load operations
 Every table must be loaded by one or more loading operations.
 The field combination, of every load operation